Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

                  =============================
                  (in reverse chronological order)

+2005-10-15 (Ver 2.7 Release 2)
+New features added:
+- 9 new TeraTerm Macro system variables from 'groupmatchstr1' to 'groupmatchstr9'
+that are introduced in TeraTerm 4.22 were added to syntax highlighter.

+Bugs fixed:
+- Job scheduler was starting to work from the second minute after LogMeTT start instead of starting from the end of the current minute.
+- The problem with check for updates algorithm was fixed when tray icon was keeping to flash if upgrade to the latest version was done from "outside" LogMeTT.

 2005-10-11 (Ver 2.7 Release 1)
 New features added:
 - The 3rd page of settings was added to LogMeTT Configuration Window.